-Thanks to Müller’s discovery of the potent toxic effects of Dichlorodiphenyltrichloroethane (commonly referred to as DDT), the world could sustain its food production capacity and suppress many insect-borne diseases.
-The U.S. Department of Agriculture made a successful test of DDT in 1939 against the Colorado potato beetle.
-For the discovery, Paul Herman Muller received a Nobel Prize in Physiology or Medicine.
+Thanks to Müller’s discovery of the potent toxic effects of dichlorodiphenyltrichloroethane (commonly referred to as D.D.T.), the world could sustain its food production capacity and suppress many insect-borne diseases.
+The U.S. Department of Agriculture successfully tested D.D.T. in 1939 against the Colorado potato beetle.
+Paul Herman Muller received a Nobel Prize in Physiology or Medicine for the discovery.

 65. Ernest O. Lawrence

 For his invention of the cyclotron, the first particle accelerator to generate high energy, Ernest O. Lawrence received a Noble Prize in Physics in 1939.
 He began his work on the accelerator in 1929, but it was actually one of his students named M. Stanley Livingston undertook the project and finally built a device with the capability of accelerating protons to 13,000 electron volts (eV).
 Lawrence had more direct involvement during the second cyclotron project; when completed, the device accelerated protons to 1,200,000 eV — more than enough to cause nuclear degeneration.

 When the world began to truly realize the potential destructive power of military aircraft at the beginning of World War II, Charles Stark Draper devoted his time to developing an anti-aircraft weapon system.
 An aircraft was too agile and fast for any traditional weapon to take down.
 With support from M.I.T. and the Sperry Gyroscope Company, Draper and his students developed the Mark 14 lead-computing anti-aircraft weapon with the ability to calculate an airplane’s position by taking distance, wind, and gravity into account.
 His laboratory at M.I.T. was a center for the design of guidance and navigational systems for missiles, aircraft, and ships from World War II through the Cold War.